MY APPROACH

 I play an active role in therapy, meaning I will challenge you to carefully examine patterns in your thoughts and behaviors that are holding you back.
 Together, we will work toward clearly defined goals to help you get relief from your symptoms as soon as possible.

 Therapy doesn't end after your session ends.
-I often give my clients reading recommendations, handouts, worksheets, and specific exercises/techniques to use between sessions.
-For the tech-savvy, I will recommend apps that help you address insomnia, track and stabilize mood, and learn mindfulness techniques.
+I often give my clients reading recommendations and specific exercises/techniques to use between sessions.
+For the tech-savvy, I will recommend apps to help you address insomnia, track and stabilize mood, and learn mindfulness techniques.
+I also provide referrals to mental health professionals and wellness practitioners who can support your healing outside of sessions.
+These include medication management, support groups and group therapy, yoga, equine therapy, acupuncture, nutrition services, couples therapy, and ongoing family therapy.
+I only refer clients to providers who I know and trust.

 EMDR